agentbigman/Agentbigman.github.io/_posts/2010-07-22-application-security-1-artificial-scarcity-using-dos-attack.markdown

 during the purchase process. \[after the customer selects the item and proceeds for payment processing\].
-This can be exploited by launching a massive attack on the site in which bots/scripts pretend to buy a product/item and drops out during payment process, thereby locking all the items and creating an artificial scarcity.
+This can be exploited by launching a massive attack on the site in which bots/scripts checkout a product/item and wait out the payment process, thereby locking all the items and creating an artificial scarcity.